EMAIL SIGN UP

 As soon as the Safeguarding Coordinator is made aware of the concern, they will contact Torch’s retained safeguarding advisers for advice, unless already done so by the Holiday Safeguarding Coordinator (as above).

-The advice of thirtyone:eight will be followed unless a decision to do otherwise is made by any two of the Safeguarding Coordinator, the Chief Executive and the Lead Trustee for Safeguarding.
+The advice of thirtyone:eight will be followed unless a decision to do otherwise is made by any two of the Safeguarding Coordinator, the CEO and the Lead Trustee for Safeguarding.
 A full record of their decision-making will be retained in such circumstances.

 In all cases, consideration should be given to the potential requirement to make a referral to the Disclosure and Barring Service (or equivalent) and/or the Charity Commission.
 Consideration should be given also to any requirement to notify Torch’s insurers.
 This matter will need to be considered throughout the management of a case as more information becomes known.